-&lt;sup>3 See Planetary Data System, PDS 2010 System Architecture Specification, Version 1.2, Pasadena: Jet Propulsion Laboratory, May 2011 (and as updated).
+3 See Planetary Data System, PDS 2010 System Architecture Specification, Version 1.2, Pasadena: Jet Propulsion Laboratory, May 2011 (and as updated), available on request from the PDS Engineering Node.

 The following sections describe such a directory structure, starting with the root directory.
 Under the root are subdirectories - i.e., collections, following the logical organization of the bundle - that have controlled names.
-Under the controlled-name subdirectories are optional sub-directories, for which there is no name control (except in the case of a SPICE kernels collection, where name control extends one more level; see Section 2B.2.2.3).
+Under the controlled-name subdirectories are optional sub-directories4, for which there is no name control (except in the case of a SPICE kernels collection, where name control extends one more level; see Section 2B.2.2.3).